-The tumor tissues stained by the H&E technique were carefully examined to understand the double anti-tumor function of the combined treatment based on Clostridium novyi-NT spores and the cisplatin (Figure1-a).
-The detailed examination showed that the percentage of necrosis in the treatment group that received cisplatin and bacteria compared to the group that received only cisplatin increased statistically significantly (P< 0.0001) (Figure1-c).
-Also, detailed microscopic examinations showed that the mitotic count, as an indicator of tumor malignancy, in the group receiving combined treatment was statistically significantly lower compared to the control group and the group treated only with cisplatin (P< 0.0001) (Figure1-d).
+The tumor tissues stained by the H&E technique were carefully examined to understand the double anti-tumor function of the combined treatment based on $C.\ novyi$ -NT spores and the cisplatin (Figure 1a).
+The detailed examination showed that the percentage of necrosis in the treatment group that received cisplatin and bacteria compared to the group that received only cisplatin increased statistically significantly (P < 0.0001) (Figure 1c).
+Also, detailed microscopic examinations showed that the mitotic count, as an indicator of tumor malignancy, in the group receiving combined treatment was statistically significantly lower compared to the control group and the group treated only with cisplatin (P < 0.0001) (Figure 1d).

-Effects of Clostridium novyi-NT spores and cisplatin on GLUT 1 mRNA expression level in mice with cervical Cancer and qPCR for detecting Clostridium novyi-NT
+Effects of C. novyi-NT spores and cisplatin on GLUT 1 mRNA expression level in mice with cervical cancer and qPCR for detecting C. novyi-NT

-Glucose transporter-1 (GLUT1) has been suggested as a prognostic factor in various cancers associated with treatment resistance and immune evasion51.
-In a study by Byoung Hyuck Kim et al., with the aim of intending to investigate the predictive effect of GLUT1 in cervical Cancer, they analyzed the data of 298 patients.
+Glucose transporter-1 has been suggested as a prognostic factor in various cancers associated with treatment resistance and immune evasion.51 In a study by Kim et al, with the aim of intending to investigate the predictive effect of GLUT1 in cervical cancer, they analyzed the data of 298 patients.
 They showed that high expression of GLUT1 with old age, squamous cell carcinoma, high tumor stage, metastasis to pelvic lymph nodes, and low hysterectomy rates are associated.
-Finally, they concluded that GLUT1 expression and

-HPV16 subtype might have independent prognostic value in cervical Cancer.
-GLUT1mediated immune modulation may be one of the crucial reasons for treatment failure, especially in HPV16 positive group 52.
-As a result, it can be concluded that treatments that modulate the expression of glucose transporter-1 (GLUT1) will have promising efficacy.
-The qPCR technique was employed to study the effect of Clostridium novyi-NT spores and cisplatin treating cervical cancer in mice.
-The GAPDH gene was applied as a housekeeping gene (Figure 2), showing the expression level of GLUT 1 and Clostridium novyi-NT Phospholipase C (PLC, Gene: NT01CX 0979) in different groups of mice.
-Results show that the GLUT 1 expression was significantly reduced in Clostridium novyi-NT spores compared to control (P = 0.0001), the combination of C. novyi-NT spores and cisplatin compared to Clostridium novyi-NT spores (P < 0.05), cisplatin compared to control and variety of Clostridium novyi-NT spores and cisplatin compared to control (P< 0.0001).
-Clostridium novyi-NT Phospholipase C (PLC, Gene: NT01CX 0979) was considered a factor confirming the presence and germination of C Clostridium novyi-NT spores.
-As expected, the expression level of this gene was zero in the control group and the group that received only cisplatin, as the PLC expression levels were significantly increased in cisplatin compared to control and cisplatin compared to Clostridium novyi-NT spores (P < 0.005) and was seen the reduced level of expression in the combination of Clostridium novyi-NT spores and cisplatin compared to cisplatin (P < 0.05) (Figure 2).
+Finally, they concluded that GLUT1 expression and HPV16 subtype might have independent prognostic value in cervical cancer.
+GLUT1mediated immune modulation may be one of the crucial reasons for treatment failure, especially in HPV16 positive group.
+As a result, it can be concluded that treatments that modulate the expression of GLUT1 will have promising efficacy.
+The qPCR technique was employed to study the effect of C. novyi-NT spores and cisplatin treating cervical cancer in mice.
+The GAPDH gene was applied as a housekeeping gene (Figure 2), showing the expression level of GLUT 1 and C. novyi-NT PLC (Gene: NT01CX\0979) in different groups of mice.
+Results show that the GLUT 1 expression was significantly reduced in C. novyi-NT spores compared to control (P=0.0001), the combination of C. novyi-NT spores and cisplatin compared to C. novyi-NT spores (P<0.05), cisplatin compared to control and variety of C. novyi-NT spores and cisplatin compared to control (P<0.0001).
+C. novyi-NT PLC (Gene: NT01CX\0979) was considered a factor